dillchuk/ZendConfigCacheproof/README.md

 ## Easy Start

-In `config/autoload`, create `*.cacheproof.php` config files.
+In your `config/autoload`, create `*.cacheproof.php` config files.
 (As opposed to the usual `*.global.php` and `*.local.php` files.)
 These will be loaded every time.

 ## Useful Start

-You may want your configuration to change based on environment variables; install a `cacheproof_loaders` factory like the following:
+You may want your configuration to change based on environment variables; install a `cacheproof_loaders` factory -- see `config/cacheproof.global.php.dist` -- like the following:

 ~~~
 namespace Application\Cacheproof;